DECODEproject/whitepaper/conceptual_framework.md

 The following sections describe both of these scenarios, starting with leveraging cryptographic credentials in a "standard" data access scenario and then expanding on this to move towards a more decentralised data storage and optimisation of encryption through Attribute Based Encryption.

 The possibility of having completely decentralised credential issuers is currently a research topic and will be explored as the project progresses.
-It is imagined that the first scenario will be possible to integrate with existing applications sooner.
+It is imagined that the first scenario will integrate with the existing applications sooner.

 #### Using ABC as an authorization mechanism

 In this scenario, we leverage a "traditional" architecture whereby a central entity stores data of many people and protects it by means of access control implementations.
 DECODE allows for the possibility to be integrated with such systems as the source of authorisation information.
-By referring to entitlement policies stored within DECODE, the application can then accept Attribute based credentials presented by users and validate them agains the policy, in order to make an authorisation decision.
+By referring to entitlement policies stored within DECODE, the application can then accept Attribute Based Credentials presented by users and validate them against the policy, in order to make an authorisation decision.
 This model allows for DECODE to be easily integrated to existing systems whilst still providing state of the art cryptographic security.

 The implementation of this will be based around the [Json Web Token (JWT)](https://tools.ietf.org/html/rfc7519) specification.